OK, I see scannow does work, but DISM can't possibly for there are no final releases to compile an official list of files. It's Beta.

 Never tried running them manually, as I have seen them run on their own in task manager

 Good catch.
-How was it enabled in the first place?Originally Posted by dencal
+How was it enabled in the first place?dencal said:

 Not knowing your ISP makes it difficult (I didn't scour the thread though).
 Some ISPs do set the router that way (or don't bother to change the router's default) so they can access your network.
 If you have a bundled pkg (phone, TV, Internet) the ISP might have a legitimate need - I know Vze often resets the network as one of the 1st things when trying to trouble shoot an issue.